 Much the same as strengthening your gluteal muscles, strengthening your core will also help prevent knee pain because it also provides a stable base for your knee to move from.
 Strengthening your trunk and core muscles can also affect the posture and movement of the knees.
 You can experiment this on yourself right now: Arch your back and see how your knees and thighs roll inward.
 Flatten your low back and watch how your knees turn outward.
 Strengthening the core will instead keep your back at a neutral spine posture to help minimize knee aberrant motion and helps with maintaining best positions for the thighs and knees.

 Sedentary behaviors and being overweight increases likelihood of osteoarthritis by up to 5 times.
 Research shows that reducing your weight by 11lb can result in 50% decrease risk for knee arthritis.
 Excess body weight adds strain and pressure to knee joints.
 Change that fat into muscle today!

 Wearing high-heeled shoes increase knee joint compressive forces by 23%.
 Wearing high-heels also positions your knee and foot in valgus position and places your foot into a pronated position.
 One wrong move while wearing heels, and you’ve got a recipe for knee pain.
 Instead, wear lower-heeled shoes and remember to change up workout shoewear every 400-500 miles.
 This way, you’ll give your knees continued support and cushion, in a much better posture.

-Contact one of our local Portland clinics for knee therapy today!
+Contact one of our three local clinics in Portland, Beaverton, and Hillsboro for knee therapy today!